Parnelli VPJ1

 The Parnelli VPJ1 is an open-wheel race car, designed by British designer and engineer Maurice Phillippe for Vel's Parnelli Jones Racing, to compete in U.S.A.C.
-Championship Car, between 1972.
-It was driven by Mario Andretti and Al Unser.
+Championship Car for 1972.
+It was driven by Mario Andretti, Al Unser, and Joe Leonard.
 It was powered by an Offenhauser four-cylinder turbo engine, reputed to develop between 1200–1300 hp, depending on turbo boost pressure levels.
-It didn't win any races, but did score three podium finishes; two for Unser at Indianapolis and Pocono, and one for Andretti at Phoenix.
+In its original configuration, the car was designed with dihedral wings mounted to either side of the cockpit and sticking up at 45-degree angles.
+However, the unusual aerodynamic design proved no performance benefits, and by the Indianapolis 500 in May, the design had been revised to have the wings removed.
+Following the redesign, the car saw success, most notably with Joe Leonard who won three races and won the 1972 USAC Championship.
+Al Unser and Mario Andretti saw minor achievements, with Unser scoring podiums at Indianapolis and Pocono, and Andretti at Phoenix.